Zach116/Zach116.github.io/index.md

 ---
 <p id="main-content">
 I am a results-oriented Computer Science major who has recently graduated Oregon State University with nearly 3 years of work experience.
-I'm aiming to leverage a proven knowledge of project design, programming, and troubleshooting skills to pursue a career in Offensive Cyber Security.
+I'm aiming to leverage a proven knowledge of project design, programming, and troubleshooting skills to pursue a career in Cyber Security, Software Development, or IT.
 I've been frequently praised as adaptable by my peers and I have a demonstrated history of interpersonal skills through my work in the IT department at Oregon State.
 Languages and tools I have learned include the following: C++, C, Assembly Language, Python, GDB, IDA, Java, and Javascript.</p>

 ## Work Experience